-This post looks at my latest credit card sign-up: the American Express Platinum Card, and why I think the insane $699 annual fee may actually be worth it, at least in the first year as a card member.
+This post looks at my latest credit card sign-up: the American Express Platinum Card, and why I think the insane $699 annual fee may actually be worth it, at least in the first year as an Amex Platinum card member.

 As a credit card rewards junkie I’ve never been shy about signing up for a new travel rewards card to take advantage of bonus points and perks.
 If I find good value beyond the initial welcome bonus and perks then I tend to keep the card.
 If not, then I cancel the card before the annual fee comes due again.